 \section{Abstract}

-Parallel randomized trial (RT) and real-world (RW) data are becoming increasingly available for treatment evaluation.
-Given the complementary features of the RT and RW data, we propose a test-based elastic integrative analysis of the RT and RW data for accurate and robust estimation of the heterogeneity of treatment effect (HTE), which lies at the heart of precision medicine.
-When the RW data are not subject to bias, e.g., due to unmeasured confounding, our approach combines the RT and RW data for optimal estimation by exploiting semiparametric efficiency theory.
-Utilizing the design advantage of RTs, we construct a built-in test procedure to gauge the reliability of the RW data and decide whether or not to use RW data in an integrative analysis.
-We characterize the asymptotic distribution of the test-based elastic integrative estimator under local alternatives, which provides a better approximation of the finite-sample behaviors of the test and estimator when the idealistic assumption required for the RW data is weakly violated.
-We provide a data-adaptive procedure to select the threshold of the test statistic that promises the smallest mean square error of the proposed estimator of the HTE.
-Lastly, we construct an elastic confidence interval that has a good finite-sample coverage property.
-We apply the proposed method to characterize who can benefit from adjuvant chemotherapy in patients with stage IB non-small cell lung cancer.
+We propose a test-based elastic integrative analysis of the randomized trial and real-world data to estimate treatment effect heterogeneity with a vector of known effect modifiers.
+When the real-world data are not subject to bias, our approach combines the trial and real-world data for efficient estimation.
+Utilizing the trial design, we construct a test to decide whether or not to use real-world data.
+We characterize the asymptotic distribution of the test-based estimator under local alternatives.
+We provide a data-adaptive procedure to select the test threshold that promises the smallest mean square error and an elastic confidence interval with a good finite-sample coverage property.